rpkilby/tox-venv/README.rst

 unnecessary.
 However, there may be cases where it's preferable to create test environments directly with the ``venv`` module, in which case you should use tox-venv.

+tox-venv will emit a warning when invoked.
+If tox-venv is really desired, suppress the warning with the following warnings filter:

+    ignore:tox-venv is activated

 Installation & Usage
 --------------------